Research

 Subject-driven role-guided externalization of organizational models – Co-Lecturer

-JKU Linz (ERASMUS Summer School 2014, Sample slides on process modeling fundamentals)
+JKU Linz (ERASMUS Summer School 2014)

 Subject-driven role-guided externalization of organizational models – Co-Lecturer